The Hilibrand Postdoctoral Fellowship in Autism Research

 - Curriculum vitae, including a list of all publications.

 - Summary of research experience and relevance to the fellowship.
-Note that prior experience in adolescents and adults with ASD is not necessary; a goal of the fellowship is to train individuals with strong research skills to conduct research with this cohort.
+Note that prior experience in adolescents and autistic adults is not necessary; a goal of the fellowship is to train individuals with strong research skills to conduct research with this cohort.

 - Proposed fellowship project, including desired mentorship and training activities.
 The purpose of this document is to provide insight into applicants' interest and ability to articulate a vision and plan for research.